2014 Indonesian presidential election: Electoral system

 An important requirement, set out in Law No. 42 of 2008 (Clause 9), is that nominations of candidates for the presidential election may only be made by a party (or coalition of parties) which has at least 20% of the seats in the national parliament (the DPR, or the Dewan Perwakilan Rakyat) or which received 25% of national votes in the previous national legislative election for the DPR.
 In practice, these conditions set a rather high bar for nomination.
 The likelihood is that only candidates supported by one of the major parties, perhaps with some support from several of the minor parties, will be able to meet the conditions for nomination.
 Among other things, the effect of this requirement is likely to be a strict limit on the number of candidates who will be able to stand for the presidency.

-Voting system

-Indonesia worked towards implementing e-voting the 2014 general elections using electronic identity cards (e-KTP), which had been tested in six districts/cities, namely Padang, West Sumatra; Denpasar, Bali; Jembrana, Bali; Yogyakarta, Java; Cilegon, West Java; and Makassar, (South Sulawesi).
+Indonesia worked towards implementing e-voting the 2014 general elections using electronic identity cards (e-KTP), which had been tested in six districts/cities, namely Padang, West Sumatra; Denpasar, Bali; Jembrana, Bali; Yogyakarta, Java; Cilegon, West Java; and Makassar (South Sulawesi).

 However, the system was not ready for the election.
 Therefore, voters still voted on paper by punching a hole in one of the two candidates' photograph, number, or name.
 The ballots were then collected and counted at the village level, then city/regency level, province level, and finally the national level.